Do you use interactive notebooks for grammar lessons? I had luck with middle school students and interactive notebooks.

 A worksheet can be the perfect tool for clarifying concepts.
 A grammar worksheet is straightforward and when students are confused, a no-nonsense sheet might help more than an interactive activity would.
 Worksheets help students, but interactive notebooks can provide students with visuals that a worksheet cannot.
 My favorite?
 Blocks.

 Grammar is the building blocks of language.
-Provide this metaphor for students.
+Provide this grammar metaphor for students.
 You are providing the foundation of grammar lessons with basic definitions.
 Together, you are understanding the language that students should be able to manipulate in their writing and speaking.
 (They should also understand that speakers and writers will try to manipulate them!)

 I also create varying visually appealing interactive pieces for the notebook because grammar can be fun.
 Once students understand grammar on a deeper level, like with a metaphor, they will remember the terms.
 As you continue, you’ll find that students will create their own metaphors.
 If you see the eight parts of speech as a pizza, students might see them as a salad.
 Allowing students to doodle and add their own ideas will enrich the notebooks.